 - Optional: 1/4 cup mango chia jam

-- In the same skillet add butter or oil, then sauté onion and garlic for 2-4 minutes
+- In a skillet, heat butter or oil, then sauté garlic, ginger, and onions for 2-4 minutes until fragrant.

-- Add in coconut milk, curry powder, salt, and pepper
+- Add in coconut milk, curry powder, cinnamon, lime juice, salt and pepper.

-- Bring to a boil then reduce heat and let simmer for 7-10 minutes
+- Bring to a boil then reduce heat and let simmer for 7 to 10 minutes.

-- Pico De Gallo option: finely dice 1 small tomato, 1/4 onion, 1/4 jalapeño pepper and toss with 1 tsp olive oil, salt, pepper, small bunch of cilantro, and a squeeze of lime juice
+- Pico De Gallo option: finely dice 1 diced tomato, 1/4 minced onion, 1/4 minced jalapeño pepper.
+Toss with 1 tsp olive oil, salt, pepper, small bunch of cilantro chopped, and a squeeze of lime juice.

 I was selected by American Express to contribue to their Tumblr community.
 As such I was paid for my services, but all opinions in general and about American express are my own.